AidanHockey5/Teensy_3_5_VGM_Player_YM2612_SN76489/README.md

 # Hook-up Guide

 This set of hook-up tables is based on the pin numbers listed in ChipPinMapping.h.
-You may change any of these pins to suit your build inside of ChipPinMapping.h, but it is not reccomened to change any SPI or I2C data bus pins.
+You may change any of these pins to suit your build inside of ChipPinMapping.h, but it is not recommended to change any SPI or I2C data bus pins.

 Teensy 3.5 | YM2612
 ------------ | -------------